debashish373/Option-Pricing-Monte-Carlo/README.md

 A detailed notebook on the effect of various parameters can be found in the notebooks folder.

 #
+Prices of the underlying are simulated using the Euler Maruyama method as shown below:
 ![Simulation of the prices of the underlying](images/README_8_1.png)

 ## How to use the codes in this repository